-by ALEXBENADY on JUNE 9, 2010 - 2 Comments in SELF-SUFFICIENCY, WATER
+by ALEXBENADY on JUNE 9, 2010 - 2 Comments in self-sufficiency

 A British engineering student has invented a bicycle-powered water pump that could enable huge areas of ‘off-grid’ land to be irrigated for the first time.